 While the healthy options are great in Pai, the unhealthy street food options are just as good!
 When the sun starts going down many different little street food stands open up and cheap food takes over the bustling daytime café scene.

 Like anywhere in Thailand, Pad Thai and various other noodle dishes are available for only a few baht.
 But in Pai, the locals are a little more creative with their street food, with stalls selling donuts and Indian food!
 Western food options like pizza and hamburgers are also readily available as well.

 10. Practice Yoga

 Pai is a perfect little town for yoga lovers.
-There are few different yoga retreats around, but there are also places in Pai where visitors can just drop in for a class or two.
+There are a few different yoga retreats around, but there are also places in Pai where visitors can just drop in for a class or two.

-The Famous Pai Circus Hostel offers yoga classes most morning at 9:30 am.
+The Famous Pai Circus Hostel offers yoga classes most mornings at 9:30 am.
 The Swadasee Pai Resort also offers yoga classes most mornings.
 I recommend asking at your hostel or hotel when you arrive about current yoga classes in the area, as the class times and locations can change.

 11. Hike the Pai Canyon